 Due to the challenging side effects of brain cancer and his demanding treatment plan, Peter is unable to work.
 Katie was working full-time, though she changed career paths for a more flexible part-time schedule that can accommodate the demands of caregiving and parenting.
 She’s back to full-time hours now, though still maintains the flexible schedule.

 Wearing many hats for her family, Katie searched for advice on how to manage the financial impacts of a cancer diagnosis.

 “I was able to handle it on my own for about a year, but treatment expenses began to pile up and I was finding that the typical financial advice didn’t take into account the nuances of a young family and an advanced cancer diagnosis,” she said.

 For Katie and Peter, those financial nuances included childcare costs, tuition expenses, less savings, and the overall effects of juggling parenthood with cancer and a significant loss of income.
 Katie doesn’t receive benefits from her employer, so she also accounts for out-of-pocket expenses for her family’s health insurance.

 Though everyone’s cancer experience is different, Katie and Peter are not alone in these challenges.
 The majority (92%) of the families we support have lost income since treatment began and as a result, struggle to afford their basic needs and medical expenses.

-This is why our comprehensive Financial Treatment Program is here to help.
+This is why our comprehensive services is here to help.
 In this case, our financial coaching service could provide the personalized support Katie needed.